supervisely/developer-portal/app-development/neural-network-integration/training/tensorboard-template.md

 {% endhint %}

 **Step 5.** Check self-explanatory `run.sh` script to get the idea how app works.
 You can modify it the way you need.
+Note, that if you do not have history logs (i.e. `*.tfevents.*` files) yet, the script will automatically ignore history folder non-existence.

 <details>